NibiruChain/nibiru-wasm/packages/nibiru-ownable/README.md

-# CW Ownable
+# nibiru-ownable

-Utility for controlling ownership of [CosmWasm](https://github.com/CosmWasm/cosmwasm) smart contracts.
+> Utility for single-party ownership of CosmWasm smart contracts.

+`nibiru-ownable` provides a comprehensive ownership management system for CosmWasm smart contracts, inspired by OpenZeppelin's Ownable pattern for Ethereum.
+It implements a two-phase ownership transfer mechanism with optional expiration deadlines, designed for the CosmWasm execution model.

 ## How to use